New director announced for UH Hilo’s business college

 Roney says while faculty at the college was working on accreditation, they discussed the permanency of leadership given the structure and size of the college.

-“The [director] position is modeled on the college directorship in Ka Haka ‘Ula O Ke‘elikōlani College of Hawaiian Language and contains the responsibilities of the department chair, significant elements of a dean role, and service to key leadership committees with other college leadership,” Roney explains.
+“The [director] position is modeled on the college directorship in Ka Haka ʻUla O Keʻelikōlani College of Hawaiian Language and contains the responsibilities of the department chair, significant elements of a dean role, and service to key leadership committees with other college leadership,” Roney explains.

 She says the faculty of the college recommended and then voted for Inouye as the director.

-By Susan Enright, a public information specialist for the Office of the Chancellor and editor of UH Hilo Stories.
+Story by Susan Enright, public information specialist for the Office of the Chancellor and editor of UH Hilo Stories.
+She received her bachelor of arts in English and certificate in women’s studies from UH Hilo.